 Multiple factors are fueling housing demand in Idaho beyond national trends, namely, population growth and income growth.
 In most publications, Idaho is typically in the top five in population growth rates within the United States, and most of that growth is fueled by inmigration.
 More often than not, the in-migration is headed from the west and composed of higher-income households who have cashed in their home equity from more expensive markets.
-In Latah County, for example, the most common regions contributing new residents include much higher income metro areas of Seattle, Portland, Denver and Phoenix.
+To use Latah County, for example, the most common regions contributing new residents include much higher income metro areas of Seattle, Portland, Denver and Phoenix.
 These realities are borne out in the data which indicate that four of the five CEDA District counties saw a triple digit percentage increase in home sales prices over the past nine-years.

 Despite all the new demand, cities in North Central Idaho rarely garner attention from real estate developers that can provide substantial amounts of new housing supply, especially at a price affordable to the average local consumer.
-There is a reasonable amount of housing development over the past several years, but it is typically custom or spec-built single-family homes, oftentimes in unincorporated areas.
-Though not always obvious when passing
+There is a reasonable amount of housing